Peter John Borg

 Joseph Mary Barbara was born on 3 March 1942 in Tarxien, Malta.
 He married Grazyna T. Almanza on 2 December 1984 at San Mateo Co., CA, USA.

+Joseph Mary Barbara With Joe Vassallo, the goalkeeper, were all members of the 1953 and 1954 St. Paul of the Shipwreck Soccer team that won their division championships in both years.
+Coached by Fr.
+Callkeja. in 1954.
 As of 2010, Joseph Mary Barbara lived at 236 Pearl Ave, San Carlos, CA, USA; josbarbara@sbcglobal.net.
 He was a member of the Maltese American Social Club in 2010.
 He was living in 2019.

+Joseph Mary Barbara With Joe Vassallo, the goalkeeper, were all members of the 1953 and 1954 St. Paul of the Shipwreck Soccer team that won their division championships in both years.
+Coached by Fr.
+Callkeja. in 1954.
 As of 2010, Joseph Mary Barbara lived at 236 Pearl Ave, San Carlos, CA, USA; josbarbara@sbcglobal.net.
 He was a member of the Maltese American Social Club in 2010.
 He was living in 2019.

 Manuel Barbara MS